 Commodities - Expenses are somewhat weather dependent for maintenance/care of the grounds.
-Fuel cost and the level of grub control have increased over 2007.

 Capital Outlay - Funds are needed to purchase equipment for the maintenance of the golf course.
 Due to revenue limitations, funding levels remain at 2007 levels.

 Debt Service - Beginning in 2007, debt service payments were no longer made from this fund.
 Instead, debt service payments are made from the Sales Tax Reserve Fund, which funds all other parks and recreation debt.